 The handicapped student at College of the Desert is encouraged to participate in the same activities and courses as any student.
 Special services are offered to provide a more equitable opportunity and to help successfully integrate the student into college life.
-Such services provided include: priority registration, special parking, career and personal counseling and guidance, tutoring, notetakers, skills development, and assistance with job placement.
+Such services provided include: priority registration, special parking, career and personal counseling and guidance, tutoring, notetakers, skills development, and special instruction.
 Special equipment is available to those who qualify.
-The library is the only two-story building on campus.
-The main entrance is equipped with an automatic door, and elevator keys are available to those in need of access to other facilities.
+The library is the only two-story building on campus and elevator keys are available to those in need of access.
 All other buildings are accessible and are single story.
 Accommodating restroom facilities are provided.